pni-lab/connattractor/docs/01-paper.md

 artificial neural network architecture that, instead of being trained to solve specific tasks or mimic certain dynamics, is simply initialized with the empirical functional connectome.
 The framework identifies neurobiologically meaningful attractor states and provides a model for how these restrict brain dynamics.
-The proposed framework, referred to as the connectome-based Hopfield neural network (CHNN) model, can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting state, task-induced activity changes, as well as in various brain disorders.
-CHNNs establish a conceptual link between connectivity and activity provide and offer a simple, robust, and highly interpretable computational alternative to the conventional descriptive approaches to investigating brain function.
+The proposed framework, referred to as the connectome-based Hopfield neural network (FCHN) model, can accurately reconstruct and predict brain dynamics under a wide range of conditions, including resting state, task-induced activity changes, as well as in various brain disorders.
+FCHNs establish a conceptual link between connectivity and activity provide and offer a simple, robust, and highly interpretable computational alternative to the conventional descriptive approaches to investigating brain function.
 The generative nature of the proposed model opens up a series of exciting opportunities for future research, including novel ways of assessing causality and mechanistic understanding, and the possibility to predict the effects of various interventions, thereby paving the way for novel personalized medical approaches.

 ## Methods